Skip to main content

 Lead in School and Child Care Drinking Water

-Act 66, passed in 2019, requires all Vermont school districts, supervisory unions, independent schools, and child care providers to test their drinking and cooking water for lead.
+Act 66 was passed in 2019 and subsequently adopted under the Vermont Environmental Health Rules in July 2020 as the "Rule Governing Testing and Remediation of Lead in the Drinking Water of Schools and Child Care Facilities".
+The Rule requires all Vermont school districts, supervisory unions, independent schools, and child care providers to test their drinking and cooking water for lead.
 If lead is found at or above the action level of 4 parts per billion (ppb), the school or child care provider must immediately take the tap out of service and take corrective action to eliminate or reduce the amount of lead to below the action level.

-For more information about Act 66 and testing requirements, visit the VDH Lead in Schools and Childcare Website
+For more information about the VDH Lead Testing Rule, visit the VDH Lead in Schools and Childcare Website

-Monitoring and remediation requirements under Act 66 are separate from any requirements under the federal Lead and Copper Rule (LCR).
-A school or childcare facility that has its own well and is regulated as a public water system must comply with the LCR requirements as well as Act 66.
-DEC sent an email to Vermont NTNC schools and child care facilities summarizing requirements under the two programs (federal LCR and Vermont Act 66) in July 2019.
+Monitoring and remediation requirements under the VDH Lead Testing Rule are separate from any requirements under the federal Lead and Copper Rule (LCR).
+A school or childcare facility that has its own well and is regulated as a public water system must comply with the LCR requirements as well as the VDH Lead Testing Rule.
+DEC sent an email to Vermont NTNC schools and child care facilities summarizing requirements under the two programs (federal LCR and the VDH Lead Testing Rule) in July 2019.

 Visit the LCR website for more information on the Lead and Copper Rule